inflac/Device-Counter/README.md

 3) Run the "setup.sh" script with `./setup.sh`.
 4) Choose "2" to stop the scan.

+### How to analyse data?
+1) Choose a sorted_macs.txt file from "wififinder/" or "btfinder/" and copy it to the "device_counter/" folder.
+2) Copy latest wifi data: `cp wififinder/sorted_macs.txt ../`
+3) Start "setup.sh" with `./setup.sh` and use option "3" in the main menu.

 ## External ressources
 * Ascii font generator: https://patorjk.com/software/taag/
 * Wifi: https://github.com/aircrack-ng